Freeze-in Production of Dark Matter Prior to Early Matter Domination: Results

-For the values of $T_0$ and $T_{\rm R}$ in Figs.~\ref{fig:2}-\ref{fig:4}, the pre-EMD component leads to a separation of the freeze-in and freeze-out parts of the allowed parameter space by a horizontal gap.
+For the values of $T_{\rm O}$ and $T_{\rm R}$ in Figs.~\ref{fig:2}-\ref{fig:4}, the pre-EMD component leads to a separation of the freeze-in and freeze-out parts of the allowed parameter space by a horizontal gap.
 Though the freeze-out part is not affected as much as the freeze-in part, and generally lies to the right of the figures, we include a short segment at the top right corner of Fig.~2 for reference.
-Decreasing $T_{\rm R}$ and/or increasing $T_0$ results in a growing overlap between region 1 and the baseline curve, and a significant movement of the turning point to the right, making region 2 larger.
+Decreasing $T_{\rm R}$ and/or increasing $T_{\rm O}$ results in a growing overlap between region 1 and the baseline curve, and a significant movement of the turning point to the right, making region 2 larger.
 However, the turning point cannot go beyond the peak of the baseline curve because larger values of $\langle \sigma_{\rm ann} v \rangle_{\rm f}$ actually give rise to freeze-out.
-Similarly, the freeze-out side moves toward the left and up with decreasing (increasing) $T_{\rm R}$ ($T_0$).
+Similarly, the freeze-out side moves toward the left and up with increasing $T_{\rm O}/T_{\rm R}$.

 At some point, the freeze-in and freeze-out parts join and region 1 coincides with the freeze-in side of the baseline curve, while region 2 splits away.
-By further decreasing $T_{\rm R}$ and/or increasing $T_0$, the allowed parameter space is again divided into two disjointed parts that are now separated by a vertical gap.
-We clearly see this in Fig.~5 where the smaller two values of $T_{\rm R}$ have fully split from the baseline curve.
-For these two, region 1 follows the full baseline curve, including the freeze-out side which is not shown.
+By further increasing $T_{\rm O}/T_{\rm R}$, the allowed parameter space is again divided into two disjointed parts that are now separated by a vertical gap.
+We clearly see this in Fig.~\ref{fig:5} where the smaller two values of $T_{\rm R}$ have fully split from the baseline curve.
+For these two, region 1 follows the full baseline curve, including the freeze-out side which is partially shown in the right panel.
 The upper segments include regions 2 and 3, discussed above, that make a smooth transition to the freeze-out regime rising up on the right side.
-In summary, at higher $T_{\rm R}$ and/or lower $T_0$, the effect of pre-EMD production of DM is to disconnect the allowed parameter space into the freeze-in and freeze-out parts, while for lower $T_{\rm R}$ and/or higher $T_0$, it gives rise to a new curve that smoothly interpolates between the freeze-in and freeze-out regimes but is situated at larger values of $m_\chi$ compared to the baseline curve.
+In summary, at lower $T_{\rm O}/T_{\rm R}$, the effect of pre-EMD production of DM is to disconnect the allowed parameter space into the freeze-in and freeze-out parts, while for higher $T_{\rm O}/T_{\rm R}$, it gives rise to a new curve that smoothly interpolates between the freeze-in and freeze-out regimes but is situated at larger values of $m_\chi$ compared to the baseline curve.